Downsize to retirement living and boost your super balance

 The current Covid-19 crisis may have you considering your retirement plans, your super balance and your housing options with an awareness of the benefits of having more support on hand where you live.
 Aura Holdings offers over-60s the choice of six retirement communities in Brisbane, the Gold Coast, Sunshine Coast and Toowoomba where residents can downsize to a high-quality apartment, without the stress of home and garden maintenance, with unmatched community facilities, support, and lock and leave convenience.

-Under the Downsizer Contribution rules, in place since July 2018, retirees who have a total super balance above $1.6 million can still contribute up to $300,000 from the proceeds of their family home.
-A contribution cap normally applies to super totals over $1.6 million.
+A contribution cap normally applies to super totals over $1.7 million.
+However, under the Downsizer Contribution rules, in place since July 2018, retirees who have a total super balance above $1.7 million can still contribute up to $300,000 from the proceeds of their family home.

 Only one Downsizer Contribution can ever be made so any subsequent property sales won’t be eligible.